 This is the way well-managed companies should operate.

-However very few businesses understand the extraordinary power customers wield over the fate of a business.
+However very few leadership teams understand the extraordinary power customers wield over the fate of a business.
 In their piece in the Harvard Business Review entitled Disruptive Technologies: Catching the Wave Jospeh L. Bower and Clayton M. Christensen ask this question:

 “But what happens when customers reject a new technology, product concept, or way of doing business because it does not address their needs as effectively as a company’s current approach?”